xinwenfu/VChat_TRUN/README.md

 # VChat TRUN Exploitation: Traditional Overflow

-*Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-trun/).
+*Notice*: The following exploit and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-trun/).
 ____
-This  exploit is a example of the classic **buffer overflow**.
+This  exploit is an example of the classic **buffer overflow**.
 This is a scenario where an attacker sends a carefully (or not so carefully) crafted packet to a remote server.
-This packet through the use of insecure functions on the remote server to process the data it contains allows the attacker to arbitrarily write to the program's stack or heap memory spaces.
-This is done by **overflowing** a variable (array's) allocated space on the stack or heap preforming [out of bound writes](https://cwe.mitre.org/data/definitions/787.html).
-It is also possible to preform [out of bound reads](https://cwe.mitre.org/data/definitions/125.html) known as a *buffer overread* however they are not utilized in this exploit as this attack involve writing to the stack, rather than reading from it.
+This packet, through the use of insecure functions on the remote server to process the data it contains, allows the attacker to arbitrarily write to the program's stack or heap memory spaces.
+This is done by **overflowing** a variable (array's) allocated space on the stack or heap performing [out of bound writes](https://cwe.mitre.org/data/definitions/787.html).
+It is also possible to perform [out of bound reads](https://cwe.mitre.org/data/definitions/125.html) known as a *buffer overread* however, they are not utilized in this exploit as this attack involves writing to the stack, rather than reading from it.

 This is possible in languages like C and C++ as they **do not implement** memory safety guarantees automatically.
 That is we can arbitrarily write to and read from the stack or heap of a program written in C or C++.
 The only reason this is possible is because the compiler does not include or implement code for memory safety checks during normal memory accesses.
 If memory safety is guaranteed, the memory accessed in a program generated from the language's compiler (or interpreter) will always refer to valid addresses allocated to an object [1].
 One example of a language with memory safety guarantees (among others) is the [Rust](https://doc.rust-lang.org/book/) programming language.

 We will be exploiting a customized and modified Vulnerable By Design (VbD) server known as [VChat](https://github.com/xinwenfu/vchat), this is a modified version of the VbD program [Vulnserver](https://github.com/stephenbradshaw/vulnserver) that was written by [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm).

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## Exploit Process
-The following sections cover the process that should (Or may) be followed when preforming this exploitation on the VChat application.
-It should be noted, that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumption primarily that we have access to the binary that may not be realistic in cases where you exploit remote servers; however the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.
+The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions primarily that we have access to the binary that may not be realistic in cases where you exploit remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

 ### PreExploitation
 1. **Windows**: Setup Vchat.
-   1. Compile VChat and it's dependencies if they has not already been compiled.
+   1. Compile VChat and its dependencies if they have not already been compiled.
 This is done with mingw.
       1. Create the essfunc object File.
 		```powershell
 		# Compile Essfunc Object file